PlasmaControl/d3d_loaders/README.md

 Full training examples
 ======================

+Training examples can be found in [this repository](https://github.com/PPPLDeepLearning/frnn_examples).
+The dataset these examples operate on can be found [here](https://github.com/PPPLDeepLearning/dataset_D3D_100).

 The folder `examples` contains several notebooks that illustrate how to train predictive models using the infrastructure provided in this package.
 In particular, the notebook